kylelix7/ml/workspace/aos/midterm-note.md

 # Parallel systems:
+ ## latency
+  time it takes to get teh lock with **no contention**

+ ## contention
+   the interconnection network traffic generated unpon lock release by the competing process that are spinning to acquire the lock

+ ## waiting time
+  this is a property of an application ( e.g. duration of critical section ) and does not have anythin to acquire the lock

  ## memory consistency:
   it is a contract between hardware and software to reason about the behavior of a multi-thread program